dataluscorp/browser/remote/README.md

-The Firefox remote agent is a low-level debugging interface based on the CDP protocol.
+The Datalus remote agent is a low-level debugging interface based on the CDP protocol.

 With it, you can inspect the state and control execution of documents